7. Functionsï

 file.remove(c(f, d)) # clean up

-Use the git2r package to clone the git repository located at https://github.com/gagolews/rpackagedemo.git and install the package published therein from within the current R session.
+Use the git2r package to clone the git repository located at https://github.com/gagolews/rpackagedemo.git and install the package published therein.

-The currently-installed add-on packages may be upgraded to their most recent versions available on CRAN (or other indicated repository) by calling update.packages.
+By calling update.packages, all installed add-on packages may be upgraded to their most recent versions available on CRAN or other indicated repository.

-As a general rule, the more experienced developers we become, the less excited we get about the new.
-Sure, bug fixes and some well-thought of additional features are usually welcome, but just we wait until an updated package API for the n-th time, \(n\ge 2\), breaks our program that used to work flawlessly for so long.
+As a general rule, the more experienced we become, the less excited we get about the new.
+Sure, bug fixes and well-thought-out additional features are usually welcome.
+Still, just we wait until someone updates a package’s API for the \(n\)-th time, \(n \ge 2\), breaking our so-far flawless program.

 .libPaths()